AlessandroGuazzi/DIMA-PoliMi-MobileApp-Guazzi-Lei-Mantegazza/README.md

 ## 📱 About the App

 [App Name] is a mobile application developed as part of the "Design and Implementation of Mobile Applications" course.
-The app focuses on simplifying travel planning.
+The app focuses on simplifying travel planning by introducing a simple and innovative way of planning trip over the world.

 ---